weaveworks/weave/site/kubernetes/kube-addon.md

 on each node, and only schedules pods to run on nodes that have enough free resources.

-The components of a typical Kubernetes installation (with the master node running etcd, scheduler, api-server, etc.) take up about 95% of a CPU, which leaves little room to run anything else.
-For all of Weave Net's features to work, it must run on every node, including the master.
+In the example manifests we request 10% of a CPU, which will be enough for small installations, but you should monitor how much it uses in your production clusters and adjust the requests to suit.

+We do not recommend that you set a CPU or memory _limit_ unless you are very experienced in such matters, because the implementation of limits in the Linux kernel sometimes behaves in a surprising way.

+On a 1-node single-CPU cluster you may find Weave Net does not install at all, because other Kubernetes components already take 95% of the CPU.
 The best way to resolve this issue is to use machines with at least two CPU cores.
-However if you are installing Kubernetes and Weave Net for the first time, you may not be aware of this requirement.
-For this reason, Weave Net launches as a DaemonSet with a specification that reserves at least 1% CPU for each container.
-This enables Weave Net to start up seamlessly on a single-CPU node.

-Depending on the workload, Weave Net may need more than 1% of the CPU.
-The percentage set in the DaemonSet is the minimum and not a limit.
-This minimum setting allows Weave Net to take advantage of available CPU and "burst" above that limit if it needs to.

 ## <a name="eviction"></a>Pod Eviction